Karl Edward Wagner: Biography

+In 2020, a documentary on Wagner, The Last Wolf was released on Vimeo.

 Published works

 Some of Wagner's work is set in Robert E. Howard's universe (featuring Conan the Barbarian and Bran Mak Morn); he also edited three volumes of Howard's original Conan tales, important to purists for being the first to restore the texts to their originally published forms.
 His three volumes of Echoes of Valor also featured restored versions of pulp-era fantasy stories by authors such as Fritz Leiber, C. L. Moore, Henry Kuttner, and Nictzin Dyalhis.
 Wagner wrote an unpublished Bran Mak Morn novel, Queen of the Night, which was originally scheduled to be published by Zebra books during 1978 and Ace Books during 1980.
 [Refer to David Drake's Newsletter #105 in which he states 'Queen of the Night' was never written.]

 Kane, the Mystic Swordsman

 Wagner created his own mystical and immortal pre-historical anti-hero, Kane, whose name and background are based on traditional conceptions of the biblical Cain.
 A powerful, left-handed warrior-sorcerer with red hair and blue eyes, the character was described by Wagner as one "who could master any situation intellectually, or rip heads off if push came to shove".
 Kane is an immortal, somewhat like the Wandering Jew (or more specifically, Charles Maturin's Melmoth the Wanderer, a novel which Wagner cites as a major influence in his essay "The Once and Future Kane").
 Kane's character also includes elements of Robert E. Howard's Solomon Kane.
 He is an immortal, cursed to wander the Earth until he is destroyed by the violence that he himself has created.
 He sells his loyalty as a fighter to the highest bidder.
 He is a well-read and intelligent man who has traveled the world for centuries and is able to discuss music, poetry, politics, and many other subjects.
 He is also amoral and a born killer.
 The Kane stories are often classified as tales of sword and sorcery (although Wagner disliked the term), which some critics have compared favorably to those of Robert E. Howard and Michael Moorcock.
 In his story "The Gothic Touch", Kane actually encounters Moorcock's albino anti-hero Elric.
 The character Kane is considered one of the most memorable and original anti-heroes of heroic fantasy.

 Inspired by the sword and sorcery adventures of Fritz Leiber's Fafhrd and the Gray Mouser, and Robert E. Howard's mighty-thewed barbarian Conan the Cimmerian, Wagner set about creating his own fantasy character while still attending medical school.
 The result was initially published as a 1970 paperback original with a lurid cover by West Coast pornography publisher Powell Publications.
 The novel's text was altered by an unknown copy editor to conform with the cover art.